Query Tracker

 • Share queries with others.

-Example of working with Query Tracker.
+See the example of working with Query Tracker.

 Queries are defined by engine and text.
 The engine controls the execution of the query.
 The query text is engine-specific.